Types of bonds

 3. Treasury bonds—maturities of more than 10 years

-Which of these is right for you?
-That depends on your time horizon and appetite for risk.
+Choosing which of these is right for you depends on your time horizon and risk tolerance.
 Bonds with longer maturities often provide higher returns because they have more exposure to interest rate risk.
-Bonds with shorter maturities usually offer lower returns since they have less exposure to interest rate risk.
+And bonds with shorter maturities usually offer lower returns since they have less exposure to interest rate risk.

 Municipal bonds

 Municipal bonds, or “munis,” are typically issued by a state, city, or local government.
-Municipal bonds are considered riskier than Treasuries.
-Why?
-There’s a higher risk that a local government would default compared to the federal government.
-While past performance does not indicate future results, munis have historically yielded 25% to 30% more than comparable Treasuries.
+Municipal bonds are considered riskier than Treasuries because there is a higher risk that a local government would default compared to the federal government.

-Despite typically offering lower coupon rates than other forms of taxable bonds, for many investors the tax benefits alone make municipal bonds an attractive prospect.
-The federal government doesn’t tax interest accrued through municipal bond holdings.
+Despite typically offering lower yields than other forms of taxable bonds, for many investors the federal income tax benefits alone make municipal bonds an attractive prospect.
+The federal government doesn’t tax interest accrued on municipal bond holdings.
 Also, local and state governments often exempt investors from taxes on the bonds they issue.
-This means municipal bonds can effectively be tax free, but make sure to check with your tax advisor on specific bonds and local tax laws.
+This means municipal bonds may effectively be tax free, but make sure to check with your tax advisor on specific bonds and local tax laws.

 Zero coupon bonds

-A zero coupon bond is a fixed income security which, unlike most bonds, doesn’t pay out periodic interest.
+A zero coupon bond is a fixed income security which, unlike most bonds, does not pay out periodic interest.
 Instead, it pays out the entire compounded interest, plus principal, at maturity.
-That required patience and forbearance is acknowledged on the front end with deep discounts to the bond’s face value.
+That required patience is acknowledged on the front end with deep discounts to the bond’s face value.

 Governments, municipalities, and corporations issue zero coupon bonds, which are designed and priced to attract investors who prefer a single payout on maturity rather than a series of payments over a number of months or years.

 Zero coupon bonds accrue interest on an annual basis and are taxed each year.
-In effect, zero coupon bond holders are required to pay taxes on money to which they don’t yet have access.
+In effect, zero coupon bond holders are required to pay income taxes on money to which they do not yet have access.
 One solution is to hold taxable zero coupon bonds in tax-advantaged accounts like IRAs.
-Note, zero coupon bonds issued by a municipality are exempt from federal, and sometimes local tax, and are not typically held in IRA’s.
+Note, zero coupon bonds issued by a municipality are generally exempt from federal, and sometimes local income tax, and are not typically held in IRAs.

 Corporate bonds